bleuucodes/GROQSTREAM/README.md

 -Add hardcoded values to constants file
 -Register TMDB & create an app & get access token
 -Get data from TMDB now playing movies list
+-Custom Hook for now playing movies
+-created movieslice
+-update store with movies data
+-planning for mainconatiner and secondarey conatiner -fetch data for tariler video
+-update store with trailer video data
+-embedded the youtube video and make it autoplay and mute -tailwind classes for main container

 # Features